-- Declare that the current apportionment of Louisiana Supreme Court districts violates 42 U.S.C. § 1983 because Defendants acted and continue to act under color of law to deny Plaintiffs rights guaranteed to them by Section 2 of the Voting Rights Act; - Enjoin Defendants, their agents and successors in office, and all persons acting in concert with, or as an agent of, any Defendants in this action, from administering, implementing, or conducting any future elections for the Louisiana Supreme Court under the current method of election; - c.
-Order the implementation of a new method of election for the Louisiana Supreme Court that complies with the Constitution of the United States and Section 2 of the Voting Rights Act, 52 U.S.C. § 10301;
+- Declare that the current apportionment of Louisiana Supreme Court districts violates 42 U.S.C. § 1983 because Defendants acted and continue to act under color of law to deny Plaintiffs rights guaranteed to them by Section 2 of the Voting Rights Act; - Declare that the District 5 is overpopulated and violates Article 1, § 10 because it denies Plaintiffs their right to vote. - c.
+Enjoin Defendants, their agents and successors in office, and all persons acting in concert with, or as an agent of, any Defendants in this action, from administering, implementing, or conducting any future elections for the Louisiana Supreme Court under the current method of election and Article 1, § 10 of the Louisiana Constitution;

 - d.
-Award plaintiffs their reasonable attorneys' fees, pursuant to 52 U.S.C. § 10310(e) and 42 U.S.C. § 1988, and the costs and disbursements of maintaining this action, such as expert fees; and - e.
+Order the implementation of a new method of election for the Louisiana Supreme Court that complies with the Constitution of the United States and Section 2 of the Voting Rights Act, 52 U.S.C. § 10301 and Article 1, § 10 of the Louisiana Constitution; - e.
+Award plaintiffs their reasonable attorneys' fees, pursuant to 52 U.S.C. § 10310(e) and 42 U.S.C. § 1988, and the costs and disbursements of maintaining this action, such as expert fees; and - f.
 Order such additional relief as the interests of justice may require.

-Dated: November 30, 2023
+Dated: March 21, 2024